3 Things to Know About Scattering Ashes

 When it comes to the question of whether or not it is illegal to scatter ashes, there are very few official laws in place.
 While you should always request permission before scattering ashes on private property, there are no laws about where or how ashes should be scattered on public property.

-The one exception to this is if one plans to scatter ashes in the ocean.
+The one exception to this is if one plans on scattering ashes in the ocean.
 Burial at sea is covered by the Clean Water Act, and there are a few specific rules people must follow:

 - A person must be at least three nautical miles from shore and in water that is at least 600 feet deep before scattering ashes.